Book a chat

 Why do you need a literary agent?

-Almost all new writers seeking to be traditionally published need a literary agent in today’s publishing world.
 The major traditional publishing houses account for almost 80% of book sales worldwide and acquire books almost exclusively from literary agents.

-A good literary agent can get you a traditional publishing deal, TV and film rights too.
+A good literary agent can get you a traditional publishing deal, as well as TV and film rights.
 If you want to be published by one of the major publishing houses, also known as the Big Five (Penguin Random House, Hachette Book Group, HarperCollins, Simon & Schuster and Macmillan Publishers) you’ll want to find the right literary agent to get you a book deal.

 Agent listings are hard to navigate.
-You’ll research literary agents no doubt for many weeks to find literary agents who represent your genre whether it’s historical fiction, science fiction, crime fiction, middle grade etc. As you begin work to query literary agents, you’ll pore through each literary agent’s list, scrutinise their submission guidelines, spend time learning how to craft a strong hook, write a great query letter, and fret and sweat over every down detail down to the subject line of your email query letter.
-After all that, you’ll no doubt be happy to sign with the first agent who offers you representation.
+You’ll research literary agents no doubt for many weeks to find literary agents who represent your genre whether it’s historical fiction, science fiction, crime fiction, middle grade etc. As you begin work to query literary agents, you’ll pore through each literary agent’s list, scrutinise their submission guidelines, spend time learning how to craft a strong hook, write a great query letter, and fret and sweat over every detail down to the subject line of your email query letter.
+After all that, you’ll no doubt be happy to sign with the first agent who offers you representation!

-But even if a literary agent shows interest, requests a full manuscript, and likes your writing, you may still have questions.
 How well are they regarded in the publishing industry?
 New agents may not have contacts at a publishing house that represents authors in your genre.
 What would their submission process be?
 Editors receive submissions from many literary agencies, but they will prioritise their inbox according to how highly they regard a particular literary agent.
 You want to sign with the right agent.

-Many new authors think the publishing industry is impenetrable, a closed shop.
-But thats not the case.
 The writer’s market is stronger than it has ever been.
 You might be closer than you think.
 In fact, most literary agents and publishers are in search of the same thing.
 A literary agent views the query letter with the same eye the acquiring editor of a publishing house does.
 They’re looking for a certain something, and we know what that is because our team has hands-on experience of the publishing process having worked as acquiring editors for the Big Five publishers.
+Getting a literary agent interested is a challenge but we can dramatically improve your chances.

 “A wonderful organisation for aspiring writers, and we’re thrilled to work with them!”